lmcai/PhyloHerb/tutorial/README.md

 get_organelle_from_reads.py -1 $DATA_DIR/SP1_R1.100m.1.fastq.gz -2 $DATA_DIR/SP1_R2.100m.1.fastq.gz -o mito/sp1 -R 50 -k 21,45,65,85,105 -P 1000000 -F embplant_mt
 ```

+For this dataset, each plastome assembly takes ~5GB memory, and ~120s CPU time.

 If your GetOrganelle is complaining about not finding the seed database

 ```